 The Singaporean food hunters of the Canon Singapore Photography & Food Trip in Penang had the craving for the island’s best Char Koay Teow and went all out to try it!
-The first stop for the day was the famed Ah Leng Char Koay Teow.
-This famous stall is located in Kafe Khoon Hiang with its frontage facing Dato Kramat road and its side to Dunlop Road.
+The first stop for the day was at the famed Ah Leng Char Koay Teow.
+This famous stall is located in Kafe Khoon Hiang, with its frontage facing Dato Kramat road and its side to Dunlop Road.

 The mixture of soy sauce and a bit of oyster sauce balanced perfectly, giving the noodles a very pungent taste.
 Ah Leng also made it a point to throw in plenty of ku chai, which unfortunately many other stalls have already omitted.
 Furthermore, the cockles was done just right…still a bit juicy and not overcooked.

 So, what is our Singaporean friends’ verdict of this CKT?
 Ah Leng version of Penang Char Koay Teow has the two thumbs up from our Singapore friends; they were pretty happy with the find.